 Of course, there are also loads of gifts of the non-edible variety.
 Big or small, they don’t have to break the budget, either.
 Here are a few ideas of all sizes & prices to get your gifting juices flowing:

-My favorite Nordicware bundt pan is a show-stopper!
+Baking girlfriends also love baking pans in full size.
+Like my favorite Nordicware bundt pan is a show-stopper!
 I use it for all kinds of gluten free cakes with great success and always receive rave compliments.

 Wouldn’t that make a nice gift for the gluten free baker in your life?